Nebo15/nebo-localize/readme.md

 # Nebo Localize

-Simple library for localization.
-Localizetion is working by value of inner text of element or value in inputs.
-It also supports placeholder attribute.
+Localization lubruary for sites that can't be localized on a back-end or back-end localization would be too expensive.
+Simply replaces all strings on a page with localized value.
+Also replaces value for input placeholders.

 ### Example
 ````
+// Localization rules stored in JS object, as string -> localized string
 var lang = {
-         'key 1': 'Value for key 1',
-         'key 2': 'Value for key 2',
+ 'String in English': 'Localized string in different language',
+ 'Enter card': 'Entero cardo senioro',
 };

-    // validate inputs on change event
+// Replace all strings
 $.localize(lang);
 ````